 What is Device Maintenance?

-Corrective maintenance, on the other hand, takes place after an issue has been identified.
+While preventative maintenance is important, issues can occur during or after treatments.
+InMode’s technologies come with comprehensive training and safety measures built in, but corrective maintenance may be required if an issue arises during or after a treatment.
 While corrective maintenance does have its place, clinics shouldn't rely on it as it can be expensive and affect patient waitlist times.

-Overall, proper aesthetic device maintenance is essential for smooth operation and high efficiency in medical practices intending to offer aesthetic treatments.
+Overall, proper aesthetic device maintenance is essential for smooth operation and high efficiency in medical practices that intend to offer aesthetic treatments.

 Risks of Improper Use & Maintenance